smartertechnologist/SmarterBookmarks-Android/README.md

 - Open bookmarks in-app as well as external apps
 - Open bookmarks in a floating bubble
 - Add bookmarks to your home screen
+- Add collections to your home screen as shortcuts or widgets

 ### Private & personal